alesantuz/musclesyneRgies/paper/paper.md

 )
 ```

-Defaults can be overridden by specifying the arguments as in the follosing example:
+Defaults can be overridden by specifying the arguments as in the following example:

 ```r